-The mission of the Equity and Inclusion Council (EIC) aligns with our University’s mission and core values: to promote an academically enriching and supportive environment that allows all members of our community to thrive and succeed.
-The EIC recommends institutional policy and practice changes needed to create and sustain an antiracist, equitable and inclusive learning and working environment at St. John’s University.
+The mission of the St. John’s University Equity and Inclusion Council (the “Council”) aligns with our University’s mission and core values: to promote an academically enriching and supportive climate that allows all members of our community to thrive and succeed.
+The Council recommends institutional policy and practice changes needed to create an equitable and inclusive learning, teaching, and working environment.

 Dohra K. Ahmad, Ph.D.